ansys/grantami-bomanalytics/doc/source/api/batching.rst

 Introduction
 ------------
-The queries that can be performed with this package are batched if they exceed a certain size.
+[TECHDOCS] The queries that can be performed with this package are batched if they exceed a certain size.
 This is achieved by splitting the list of parts, materials, etc. into smaller lists below a certain size to reduce the overall time taken to perform the query.